ultralytics/yolov5/utils/loggers/comet/README.md

 ### Configuring an Optimizer Sweep

 To configure the Comet Optimizer, you will have to create a JSON file with the information about the sweep.
-An example file has been provided [here](optimizer_config.json)
+An example file has been provided in `utils/loggers/comet/optimizer_config.json`

 ```shell
 python utils/loggers/comet/hpo.py \